late-cretaceous/chord-generator/src/docs/architectural-guidelines.md

   - Must be accessed through their parent domain manager
   - Should focus on a single responsibility
   - May only call other utilities within the same domain

+### 4. Global Utilities
+*Example: `core.js`*

+- Provide foundational constants and functions used across multiple domains
+- Implement common, fundamental operations needed broadly throughout the application
+- **Rules**:
+  - May be imported by both high-level coordinators and domain managers
+  - Should focus on pure, stateless functions without domain-specific logic
+  - Should not depend on any domain-specific modules
+  - Should be truly foundational to warrant global access

+> **Important**: `core.js` is the only designated global utility in the current architecture.
+All other utilities must adhere to the domain-specific utility rules above.

 ## Domain Boundaries